ABohynDOE/microplate_assays/README.md

 -   `5_interaction_plot.R`: Generate the interaction plots for the three two-factor interaction that are active in the final model.
 All three plots are saved in the `output/` folder.

+- `alternative_scenarios.R`: Generate the design files for the 3 alternative scenarios mentionned in the paper.

 ### Python scripts

 #### Design generation